eecs280staff/tutorials/docs/setup_vscode_macos.md

 ```
 </div>

+## Debug

+You can also run your compiled executable through the VS Code visual debugger to diagnose runtime errors, inspect the state of your program at a breakpoint, or step line-by-line through your code.

 ### Create `launch.json`

 Running and debugging code through VS Code requires a `launch.json` configuration file.
 The examples below assume a source file `main.cpp` compiled to `main.exe`.
 Your filenames may be different.